 If you want to comment about the cinnamon but don’t want to enter the drawing or already have some, just say so.
 You won’t be entered.
 All your comments are so informative and a great exchange of ideas.
 Thank you for that participation!

-The giveaway has ended.
+The event has ended.
 Thank you everyone for participating.